mattsousaa/STM32F767ZI_Bootloader/README.md

 3. After that, processor reads the value @ memory location 0x000_0004 into PC;
 4. PC jumps to the reset handler;
 5. A reset handler is just a C or Assembly function written by you to carry out any initializations required;
-6. From reset handler yoi call your main function of the application;
+6. From reset handler you call your main function of the application;